fielddaylab/FloatingDropdown/README.md

 # FloatingDropdown
-Simple reusable web component for web games linking to the Vault
+Simple reusable web component for web games linking to the [Vault](https://vault.fielddaylab.wisc.edu/)

-## Example
+This repository houses a reusable html component for the Vault floating dropdown on free browser-based games.
+There are two pieces used for this component:
+1. the html template used to display the component on the dom
+2. the Unity javascript plugin to be used to remove the buttom after exitting the title screen.

+## 1. Adding the Component
 This example illustrates how this component can be added to a project

-### Step 1: Add custom component to the header of the index file
+### Step 1: Add a custom component to the header of the index file

 ```javascript
 <script src="FloatingDropdown/index.js"></script>